The Kennedy Project is a media production company.

 The company creates diversified content using various platforms.
 The objective is to generate entertainment and art across several genres.
 As the owner and creator of The Kennedy Project, Jacqueline Kennedy produces, creates, and directs many projects in New York and North Carolina.

 Content to spark the imagination, engage emotions, and inspire thought via documentaries, videos, short films and books as well as immersive events.

-her BA from the University of North Carolina at Greensboro in
+received her BA from the University of North Carolina at Greensboro in

 Communications.
 She received musical theatre training at the American

 Musical and Dramatic Academy in New York City gaining Musical Theatre